wttech/gradle-aem-plugin/README.md

 Turns off local AEM instance(s) then archives them into ZIP file, then turns on again.

-The most recent file created by this task will be reused automatically while running task `instanceRestore`.
+The most recent file created by this task will be reused automatically while running task `instanceCreate`.

 Backup files are stored at path relative to project that is applying plugin `com.cognifide.aem.instance`.
 Most often it will be path: *build/aem/backup/local/xxx.backup.zip*.
 It could be overridden by writing: